 Major Herbert Hart 1849 - 1909

 Unlike most of our gardeners, it is probable Herbert Hart rarely set foot in his two Waterfurlong plots, let alone dug them.
-Born into middle class family and wealthythrough marriage, hard work and judicious networking, his life was devoted
+Born into a middle class family and wealthythrough marriage, hard work and judicious networking, his life was devoted

 predominantly to his civic and religious interests.